vihutuo/flet-web/docs/controls/chip.md

 ### `border_side`

 Defines the color and weight of the chip's outline.

-Value is the instance of [`BorderSide`](/docs/reference/types/borderside) class.
+Value is of type [`BorderSide`](/docs/reference/types/borderside).

 ### `check_color`